Function (mathematics)

-A function is uniquely represented by the set of all pairs (x, f (x)), called the graph of the function, a popular means of illustrating the function.
+Given its domain and its codomain, a function is uniquely represented by the set of all pairs (x, f (x)), called the graph of the function, a popular means of illustrating the function.
 When the domain and the codomain are sets of real numbers, each such pair may be thought of as the Cartesian coordinates of a point in the plane.

 Functions are widely used in science, engineering, and in most fields of mathematics.
 It has been said that functions are "the central objects of investigation" in most fields of mathematics.

+The concept of a function has evolved significantly over centuries, from its informal origins in ancient mathematics to its formalization in the 19th century.
+See History of the function concept for details.